moonkie

 Adapting the Montessori Method for Children with Special Needs

 Children with special needs can thrive with Montessori activities adapted to meet their needs.
-Since the Montessori method is child-centered and child-led, adapting it for special needs is straightforward compared with adapting the public school curriculum.
+Since the Montessori Method is child-centered and child-led, adapting it for special needs is straightforward compared with adapting the public school curriculum.

 Montessori education's flexibility and freedom are built around the child, so modifying the space for disabilities can be done as needed.
 Moreover, the freedom to circle back to the same activity as desired can be helpful.